Nickel One Resources plans a Finnish acquisition as well as Ontario drilling

 - inferred: 23.2 million tonnes averaging 0.31 g/t palladium, 0.12 g/t platinum, 0.1 g/t gold, 0.21% copper, 0.14% nickel and 61 g/t cobalt

-Further study might put a new perspective on the resource.
+Further study might put a new perspective on the estimate.
 “Although the plan is to look at it from a fresh approach, a higher-grade/lower-tonnage point of view, we’re not going to lose sight of the higher-tonnage aspect either,” explains Loeber.
 “But in the short term we’ll be looking at some higher-grade tonnage, both through additional exploration and a re-engineered 43-101 report.”

 A new perspective maybe, but from experienced eyes.
 “With this acquisition we also get the combined geological talent of Finore’s founders, Mohan Vulimiri and Peter Tegart,” Loeber points out.
 “They’re pretty serious guys so it’s not like we’re going in blind.”